 This pie recipe requires just 6 ingredients – all pantry staples.
 Here’s the lineup and a note about each one:

 • Pie crust.
-I like to use my favorite easy homemade pie crust recipe to make this pie, but a store-bought crust works as well.
+I like to use my favorite easy homemade pie crust recipe to make this pie, but a store-bought pie crust works as well.

 • Sweetened condensed milk.
 This is the only sweetener in the recipe, so be sure that you don’t grab “unsweetened” or evaporated milk by mistake.